The English Curriculum

-We believe that all children should leave primary school as confident writers.
+We believe that all children should leave primary school as confident readers and writers.

 English is taught in blocks of work that last for roughly 2 to 4 weeks.
 We use The Literacy Tree approach, a Literary Curriculum which immerses children in a literary world, therefore creating strong levels of engagement to provide meaningful and authentic contexts for primary English.
 Children become critical readers and acquire an authorial style as they encounter a wide-range of significant authors and a variety of fiction, non-fiction and poetry.
 Spellings and grammar are both embedded in our approach and discretely taught and include extending vocabulary, sentence starters, punctuation and connectives.

 ‘The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.’

 • We believe the exposure of children’s literature within the primary school setting is vital as a rich context for learning; not only within English as a subject but to support building a reading culture throughout the school.